jermspeaks/christmas-adventure/sections/section-17.md

 *Turn back?* you thought. *That's not helpful.*

-Lumina stopped beside you, their ears twitching as they tried to hear the whispers.
+Cheshire stopped beside you, their ears twitching as they tried to hear the whispers.
 "They're warning us," they said quietly.
 "The trees remember what the forest used to be.
 They know what's happening, and they're trying to help."

 You stepped closer to one of the trees—an ancient oak with bark that looked like it had seen centuries pass.
 You placed your hand against its trunk, and immediately, you felt something.
 A faint pulse, like a heartbeat, but so weak it was barely there.